The compact support property for solutions to stochastic heat equations with stable noise: Introduction and main results

-\begin{remark} Several other works have proved versions of the stochastic integral formula \eqref{e_thm_density} using proofs of various lengths and degrees of technicality.
-We attribute this to varying assumptions, as well as various interpretations of the definition of a solution.
-In \cite{YZ2017}, Yang and Zhou proved similar results to Theorem~\ref{thm_stochinteg}(a), and the bounds \eqref{e_thm_momentbd_pgo} and \eqref{e_thm_momentbd_plo}, for a class of equations containing those considered here in one spatial dimension.
+\begin{remark} In the case $d=1$, several other works have proved versions of the stochastic integral formula \eqref{e_thm_density} using proofs of various lengths and degrees of technicality, and with different assumptions on solutions.
+In \cite{YZ2017}, Yang and Zhou proved similar results to Theorem~\ref{thm_stochinteg}(a) and to the bounds \eqref{e_thm_momentbd_pgo} and \eqref{e_thm_momentbd_plo} for solutions to a class of equations containing those considered here, in one spatial dimension.
 This was done under an integrability condition stronger than \eqref{assumption_integ}.